What’s in and what’s out?

 Can I crush my drink containers?

-• The container is not damaged to the extent that it is unsuitable for recycling
+• The drink container is not damaged to the extent that it is unsuitable for recycling

 Do I need to wash my drink containers before returning them?